uptechteam/fe-cookbook/auth/aws-cognito.md

 1. Run `amplify update auth`.
 2. Select the social identity providers you want to enable and enter the necessary credentials.
 3. Enter redirect sign-in URI and redirect sign-out URI.

-> When configuring social identity providers in your AWS Cognito User Pool, you will need to provide the Redirect Sign-in URI and Redirect Sign-out URI for each social provider.
-These URIs should match the corresponding routes in your application.
-> For example, if your application's sign-in route is **/signin** and your sign-out route is **/signout**, the Redirect Sign-in URI would be **https://your-app-domain.com/signin** and the Redirect Sign-out URI would be **https://your-app-domain.com/signout**.

 4. Run `amplify push`.